dbuscombe-usgs/dl_landscapes_paper/README.md

 ## Getting started

 This is a python workflow that requires installation of some third-party libraries.
-We recommend you use a virtual environment and the conda platform for installing and managing dependencies
+We recommend you use a virtual environment and the conda platform for installing and managing dependencies.
+Reproducing the results in the paper will require some experience and familiarity with running and modifying python scripts

 ### Create a python virtual environment using conda